02 Nov 2020

 LIVE IT UP!

-Great Events and Happenings From car shows, to street festivals, to concerts in the park, most of our events are family friendly and free.
-Check out a complete event schedule.
+From car shows to street festivals and concerts in the park, most of our events are family-friendly and free.
+Check out a complete calendar of events happening in Cedar City here.

 STAR GAZE AT SOUTHERN UTAH UNIVERSITY OBSERVATORY